Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

     protected override void OnInitialized()
     {
         base.OnInitialized();
-        // highlight-next-line
+/* added-next-line */
         SalesPersonIdProperty.SetCascadingProperty(SalesPerson.Attributes.TerritoryId, TerritoryIdProperty);
     }
 }
 ```

-Notice how we can use generated constants for the attributes of the sales person dynamic enumeration that we defined earlier.
+Notice how we can use generated constants for the attributes of the *sales person* dynamic enumeration that we defined earlier.

 ## Reviewing the results